Identification

 Treat symptomatically.

-Related Chemical Substances & Alternative Products
+Related Products

-Similar chemicals with comparable safety profiles and industrial applications
+Similar products with comparable safety profiles

-Occupational exposure limits, engineering controls, and required safety equipment
+Occupational exposure limits, engineering controls, and protective equipment

 Ensure that eyewash stations and safety showers are close to the workstation location.
 Use explosion-proof electrical/ventilating/lighting equipment.
 Ensure adequate ventilation, especially in confined areas.
 Wherever possible, engineering control measures such as the isolation or enclosure of the process, the introduction of process or equipment changes to minimise release or contact, and the use of properly designed ventilation systems, should be adopted to control hazardous materials at source

 Protective gloves are required.
 Recommended glove materials include Butyl rubber (480 minutes breakthrough, 0.5 mm thickness), Nitrile rubber (360-480 minutes breakthrough, 0.35-0.55 mm thickness), Viton (R) (480 minutes breakthrough, 0.4 mm thickness), and Neoprene (< 40 minutes breakthrough, 0.7 mm thickness).
 All should conform to EN 374.
-Specific permeation rate for Nitrile rubber is < 0.9 g/cmยฒ/min as tested under EN374-3 Determination of Resistance to Permeation by Chemicals.
+Specific permeation rate for Nitrile rubber is < 0.9 g/cm²/min as tested under EN374-3 Determination of Resistance to Permeation by Chemicals.
 Inspect gloves before use and refer to manufacturer/supplier for permeability and breakthrough time information.
 Ensure suitability for task considering chemical compatibility, dexterity, operational conditions, user susceptibility, and local conditions.
 Remove gloves carefully to avoid skin contamination.

 Goggles (European standard - EN 166)